bhisaac/5eFP/5eFP-SRD.md

 - A	longbow	and	arrows

 ### Favored Enemy
 You	have	significant experience	studying,	tracking,	hunting,	and	even	talking	to	a	certain	type	of	enemy.
 Choose	a	type	of	favored	enemy:	aberrations,	beasts, celestials,	constructs,	dragons,	elementals, fey,	fiends,	giants,	monstrosities,	oozes,	plants,	or undead.
-Alternatively,	you	can	select	two	~~races~~ species	of	humanoid	(such	as	gnolls	and	orcs)	as	favored enemies.
+Alternatively,	you	can	select	two species	of	humanoid	(such	as	gnolls	and	orcs)	as	favored enemies.

 You	have	advantage	on	Survival	checks	to	track	your	favored	enemies,	as	well	as	on Insight	checks	to recall	information	about	them.